 We identified twelve Education Roles that map to prescriptive Learning Paths that will educate employees in the skills needed to contribute to the growth of a data-driven organization.
-The Tableau Learning and Community (TLC) Guide helps users determine which learning path is best for them based on how they use Tableau in their day-to-day job function.
 We recommend that you review the education needs of different organizational roles even if you decide to self-curate education resources or to consume training courses individually.

 Use the Education Role Mapping tab in the Tableau Blueprint Planner to begin building an education strategy by mapping job titles within your organization to Education Roles.

 These roles establish cultural and technical standards to align every Tableau user to the analytics goals of your organization.

 Executive Sponsors are responsible for driving the decisions and strategies that enable their organization's continued growth and success.
 They understand market pressures, what it takes to stay competitive, and how to lead their organization forward.
 These leaders recognize, embrace, and promote the importance of implementing a data-driven culture to gain competitive advantage and understand the power of Tableau to achieve that goal.
 License types vary for Executive Sponsors based on where they are most active in their business.
 Their responsibilities include: